 Indigenous self-government in Canada was actually started with the Indian Act when it was first brought into legislation in 1876.
 The band governance system in the Indian Act was part of a profoundly racist forced assimilation system in Canada commonly referred to as cultural genocide.
 The band governance system replaced pre-existing sovereign Indigenous governance systems.32

-It was first suggested that Indigenous Peoples had an Aboriginal right to self-government in 1983.33 In 1995, the Government of Canada recognized the inherent right of self-government as an existing Aboriginal right under section 35.34 That right includes limited jurisdiction over services that benefit citizens and communities.
+It was first suggested by Canadian government officials that Indigenous Peoples had an Aboriginal right to self-government in 1983.33 In 1995, the Government of Canada recognized the inherent right of self-government as an existing Aboriginal right under section 35.34 That right includes limited jurisdiction over services that benefit citizens and communities.
 Service jurisdiction areas include: Agriculture, health, education, government, policing, social services and child welfare.

 Some First Nation communities are moving away from the Indian Act governance system towards self-government under section 35 using alternate legislation enacted by the federal government.35 Unfortunately, section 35 is part of an alternate rights regime.
 Consequently, self-government under section 35 replaces sovereign self-determination bringing Indigenous Peoples back under the authority of the Crown into a governance model scheme similar to the Indian Act.36